 Interested in what other products from IKEA we’ve found to be super useful with kids?
 Check out our best finds and a detailed description for each here: IKEA Favorites: The Products Most Loved in Our Montessori-Inspired Home.

 Okay, so once you’ve sealed the edge of the fabric with Mod Podge, simply let the map dry for a couple hours and then you’re all done!
 Yay!

 If you love this project, I’d really appreciate if you’d save this post to Pinterest.
 Simply click on the “Pin It” button on the image below.
 Thanks!

 I’m honestly not sure who is more excited to begin our next embroidered continent map — me or Lilly.
 She definitely has a maker spirit, always seeking to create new things, and I’m grateful to be able to witness her sense of pride, accomplishment, and fulfillment grow with each new project she undertakes.

 I’d love to know what other handiwork projects your children enjoy.
-We’re always looking for new things to learn around here.
 Please do share in the comments below! ❤️